2419924948/ML_DL-prediction-of-HEAs-phase/README.md

 # ML_DL-prediction-of-HEAs-phase
-#Our code will be made public after the paper is accepted.
+#Our code of 12 ML and DL algorithms will be made public after the paper is accepted.